-This week, Jasmine, 21, shares how rediscovering her hometown satisfies her wanderlust and makes her grateful for the small things during this travel pause.
+This week, Jasmine, 21, shares how rediscovering her hometown has been her favorite quarantine activity and how it satisfies her wanderlust and makes her grateful for the small things during this travel pause.

 Rediscovering your hometown may not be the top spot on your travel to-do list—it definitely wasn’t for me.

 I grew up in a place that I have always considered insignificant.
 It was too small to be considered a large, bustling city, but too big to be seen as a charming and quaint town.
 My hometown was just a suburb.

 As a child I used to stare out of the car window as I sat in the back seat, watching all the identical homes and the large shopping centers with their neon signs that could be seen from a mile away, zoom by as we drove through the city.
 What always puzzled me was how perfectly cut and aligned all the trees were.
 Each was identical to the other, matching in height and color.